aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 are essentially the same as those of properties in the `cx-protocol` object model.

 We could model those options in an object model, and run compatibility checks on that model.
-This will ensure we don't accidentally remove an option or make one require, for example.
+This will ensure we don't accidentally remove an option or make one required, for example.

 # Appendix